There’s a new supply chain mantra in the post-Amazon era, and that mantra is SPEED.

-If you choose to distribute further from the port in areas such as the Inland Empire (60 miles east of LA) or the Central Valley (70 miles or more east of Oakland), you’ll find the opposite.
+If you choose California warehouse space further from the port in areas such as the Inland Empire (60 miles east of LA) or the Central Valley (70 miles or more east of Oakland), you’ll find the opposite.
 Higher dray costs, but lower space and labor costs.
 And facilities will be much newer.

 As a rule of thumb, the quicker your product turns and the higher its value, the closer you should be to the port.
 The slower your product turns and the more space you need, the further you should be from the port.

 Here’s a quick PROs & CONs reference chart to help you decide what’s best for you in terms of supply chain velocity.